katebrich/LBS_analysis_pipeline/README.md

 ```

 ### Examples
-We will show the usage on a [Chen11 dataset](./data/datasets/chen11.txt) with 241 structures.
-You can replace it with any [pre-defined dataset
-](../data/datasets/) or with your own file.
+We will show the usage on [chen11 dataset](./data/datasets/chen11.txt) with 241 structures.
+You can replace it with any [pre-defined dataset](./data/datasets/) or with your own file.
 If you only want to test the usage of pipeline, it is recommended to use much smaller test dataset [test.txt](./data/datasets/test.txt) with 10 proteins, which takes much less time.

 First, go to cloned repository:
 ```